AleGit/NyTermsHub/Docs/README.md

 Unpack the archive,
 move the resulting directory to any place you like, and create a symbolic link `TPTP` to the directory in `/Users/Shared/`.
+(Or you edit the xcode scheme to set -tptp_root or TPTP_ROOT to the path where directories 'Axioms' and 'Problems' are residing)